List of Hollyoaks characters introduced in 2016: Jesse Donovan

 Jesse Donovan, played by Luke Jerdy, made his first on screen appearance on 6 April 2016.
 Jesse, alongside his brothers Adam (Jimmy Essex) and Liam (Maxim Baldry), were introduced as the half-brothers of Grace Black (Tamara Wall).
 On 22 January 2020, Jesse was tragically killed off after binge drinking and collapsing in the village.

 The concept for the character was announced on 16 February 2016 whilst further details such as the character's name and casting were announced on 21 March 2016.
-Jesse, as with the rest of the Donovans will be Grace Black's (Tamara Wall) brothers.
 Jerdy has said that his character is "cheeky, loyal and has a real zest for life."
 He has been billed as "a fool for love, who's always unlucky with the ladies because his over-enthusiasm leads to him being friend-zoned."
 A reporter writing for the Inside Soap Yearbook 2017 described the Donovan brothers as "tasty", adding that they "set temperatures rising in Hollyoaks".
 In August 2017, Jerdy was longlisted for Funniest Male at the Inside Soap Awards.
 He did not progress to the viewer-voted shortlist.